eecs394-s18/PAL/README.md

 # PAL

 PAL is a pair of React Native applications for parents with children with Autism Spectrum Disorder.
 This project was built in conjunction with Gaia LCC as Team Orange's Client Project for EECS 394.

-## Contributors
-* Bruce Chen
-* Nick David - [Github](https://github.com/NickDavidNU), nicholasdavid2019@u.northwestern.edu
-* Dayeon Hwang - [Github](https://github.com/dayeonhwang), dahwang2018@u.northwestern.edu
-* Ben Kalish
-* Ben Krege - [Github](https://github.com/JBKrege), johnkrege2018@u.northwestern.edu
-* Yuze Li
-* Kevin Mui - [Github](https://github.com/kekamui), kevinmui2020@u.northwestern.edu

 ## Pal Child App
 The child app includes the most important information for children with ASD to have during their day, including their schedule, a map, and Pal's status.
 The mobile app will recieve data from wearable technology that detects a variety of biometric data from the child.
 Then, the app will send the data to a Firebase.

 ## Pal Parent App
 The parent app provides the parent with all the tools to be aware of his or her child's wellbeing during her day.
 The dashboard is the primary landing pad, and the child's status, and biometric data can seen at a glance.
 Here, the parent can also report a meltdown.
 If the parent is interested in how a child's day really went, he or she navigate to the reports page, where all the biometric data is displayed is line graphs.

 ## Table of Contents